I - Professional consultancies/law firms/self-employed consultants

 04/2014 - 03/2015

 No funding received from the EU institutions during the last closed financial year.

-Reimbursement of certain specific and actual travel and subsistence expenses received from EU institutions - principally European Rail Agency in relation to participation as Chairof the Agency's Administrative Board but also for speaking at workshops and conferences convened by European Commission, Economic & Social Committee and European Parliament.
+Reimbursement of certain specific and actual travel and subsistence expenses received from EU institutions - principally in relation to membership of the Horizon 2020 Transport Advisory Group but also for speaking at workshops and conferences convened by European Commission, Economic & Social Committee and European Parliament.